GoogleCloudPlatform/gcsfuse/docs/semantics.md

 - With the example above, it will appear as if there is a directory called "A/" containing a file called "1.txt".
 But when the user runs ‘rm A/1.txt’, it will appear as if the file system is completely empty.
 This is contrary to expectations, since the user hasn't run ```rmdir A/```.
 - Cloud Storage FUSE sends a single Objects.list request to Cloud Storage, and treats the directory as being implicitly defined if the results are non-empty.
 In rare cases (notably when many objects have recently been deleted) Objects.list may return an arbitrary number of empty responses with continuation tokens, even for a non-empty name range.
 In order to bound the number of requests, Cloud Storage FUSE simply ignores this subtlety.
 Therefore in rare cases an implicitly defined directory will fail to appear.

-**Note:** `--implicit-dirs` flag is detrimental to performance, so it should be avoided unless necessary.
-To avoid it, you can mount using `--implicit-dirs` flag once, then create the directories on the mounted filesystem using the ```mkdir``` command, which will create the Cloud Storage objects backing the directories, and then mount without `--implicit-dirs` flag from the next time onwards.
 Alternatively, users can create a script which lists the buckets and creates the appropriate objects for the directories so that the ```--implicit-dirs``` flag is not used.

 # Generations